Rasmus Festersen: FC Vestsjælland

+Odense Boldklub

-In 2015 Rasmus Festersen was sold to the danish club Odense Boldklub and signed a 4-year contract.
+In 2015, Rasmus Festersen was sold to the Danish club Odense Boldklub and signed a 4-year contract.
 Festersen was given the number 10 and immediately became a favorite among the fans.

 In his first season, Festersen scored 18 goals and was runner-up for the topscorer title in the league and nominated as vice-captain.
 A role he kept during his time in the club.

 Rasmus Festersen scored 30 goals and made 12 assists in 94 games for Odense Boldklub in 94 games.

 Odense Boldklub confirmed on 25 January 2019, that Festersen would retire at the end of the season.